An Impressive win... Francois Gabart arrives in France earlier today. Please go to VendeeGlobe.com for further updates.

 "Colombia President Juan Manuel Santos on Friday announced 30 bids worth $22.65 billion for construction of the ‘Ruta del Sol’ motorway.

-Part of the Ruta del Sol might cross over the
+Part of the Ruta del Sol might cross over the Chicamocha Canyon, This shot was taken on the current road from Bucaramanga to Bogotá. |

 The motorway is set to link the Caribbean coast with the Pacific via Bogota.
 The World Bank recently cited poor transportation as one of the main factors of economic uncompetitiveness in Colombia, something an efficient transnational route will dramatically improve.